 On this Kuranda tour we visit Kuranda Rainforestation Nature Park where you can enjoy Aboriginal culture and a wildlife tour and indulge in a BBQ lunch.
-Itn the wildlife sanctuary, you'll be able to hand feed a few kangaroos or even upgrade to have your picture taken cuddling a koala!
+In the wildlife sanctuary, you'll be able to hand feed a few kangaroos or even upgrade to have your picture taken cuddling a koala!

-Your adventure begins aboard one of the country’s historic attractions, the Kuranda Train and Scenic Railway.
+Your adventure includes one of the country’s historic attractions, the Kuranda Train and Scenic Railway.
 Running through mountain peaks and past cascading waterfalls, this will complete a day full of historical, cultural, and natural wonder.

-Enjoy the Pamagirri Aboriginal indigenous cultural show, were you will learn the Dreamtime Rainbow Serpent walk, and if you so desire have a turn at throwing a boomerang and learn to play the didgeridoo and watch a spear throwing demonstration.
+Enjoy the Pamagirri Aboriginal indigenous cultural show, were you will participate in a Dreamtime Walk and if you so desire have a turn at throwing a boomerang, learn to play the didgeridoo and watch a spear throwing demonstration.

 Our Kuranda Rainforestation tour also includes a journey through the wild rainforest on an authentic World War II Army Duck.

-Travel home from Kuranda Rainforestation via comfortable air-conditioned coach.
+Travel from home to Kuranda Rainforestation via comfortable air-conditioned coach.

 Your carriage awaits!
 The Kuranda Train and Scenic Railway has been climbing its way through World Heritage rainforest for 120 years.

 Rising 328m above sea level, you’ll experience an elevated panorama of surrounding rainforest and gorges, and no less than 15 handmade tunnels cut into the Macalister Ranges.

 This train is still considered an iconic engineering accomplishment in this day and age, though the historical beauty will remind you of a yesteryear era.